English speaking courses

 D5L Recreational Craft Operators

 The D5L certificate is required in order to operate a recreational craft with a hull length of 15 meters and upwards, but less than 24 meters, in the trade area Great Coasting.
-The course comprises mainly theoretical but also practical training.
+The course is mainly theoretical (six subjects/105 classes) but also practical training (two subjects/17 classes).

-The course consists of 120 hours of lessons divided between eight modules, with a written or practical final exam for each module:
+The course consists of 120 classes (each 45 min.) divided between eight subjects followed by a written exam for each of the six theoretical subjects: